MotazAC/teaching/index.md

 ## Advanced Micro

-I TAed Advanced Micro for Professor Susan Elmes in Spring 2019.
+I was the TA for Professor Susan Elmes' Advanced Micro class in Spring 2019.
 This is a course taken by advanced undergraduates as well as some masters students in other programs.
-The purpose of the course is to give undergraduates experience at graduate level microeconomics.
+The purpose of the course is to give undergraduates an introduction to graduate level microeconomics.
 As the TA, my role in the first half of the class was to provide recitations covering the mathematical tools they would need.
 In the second half of the course, my recitations reviewed lecture materials and showed worked examples.

 #### First Half: Math Recitations
 - [1 - Sets and Sequences](https://motazac.github.io/teaching.github.io/Advanced%20Micro/Recitation%2001.pdf)